-This partnership between Tuskegee University and Burkina Faso’s International Institute for Water and Environment Engineering (2iE) will establish a network of centers of excellence in water and environmental science and technology in three higher education institutions in Africa.
-The International Institute for Water and Environment Engineering in Burkina Faso will serve as the principal African partner.
+This partnership between Tuskegee University and Burkina Faso’s International Institute for Water and Environmental Engineering (2iE) will establish a network of centers of excellence in water and environmental science and technology in three higher education institutions in Africa.
+2iE will serve as the principal African partner.
 Additional Africa partners are the University of Mines and Technology in Ghana and the University of Benin in Nigeria.

 The partners will focus on improving faculty and curriculum development, mobilizing African scientists who have sought work elsewhere in the world, developing technology and problem solving capacity; creating linkages with private, public and non-government organizations, and raising the quality of facilities and equipment at the participating African institutions.

 Tuskegee University; International Institute for Water and Environmental Engineering

 Apr 2011–Jun 2015